Correlation function of flavored fermion in holographic QCD: Approach to the D3/D7 model

 \subsection{The numerical analysis}

-In this section, let us summarize the numerical results by solving (\ref{eq:95}) and (\ref{eq:104}) in the D3/D7 approach.
-The behavior of two-point Green function in the confined phase is illustrated in Figure \ref{fig:8} which is basically similar to the approach in the D4/D8 model.
-The peaks in the Green function display the discreteness representing the onshell bound state as confinement in 3d QCD, as $\omega\simeq1.6,2.6,4.1...$ in $G_{R}^{\left(1\right)}$ and $\omega\simeq1.9,3.4,4.8...$ in $G_{R}^{\left(2\right)}$ which is only quantitatively different from the results in the D4/D8 model.
-To specify the position of the onshell energy, we have plotted out the relation of the Green function $G_{R}$ as a function of $\omega$ which is illustrated in Figure \ref{fig:9}.
-Note that, while we have set $L=0$ for the chirally symmetric theory, the position of the peaks in the Green function depends on the quark mass $L$ as it is illustrated in Figure \ref{fig:10}.
+In this section, let us summarize the numerical results by solving (\ref{eq:97}) and (\ref{eq:106}) in the D3/D7 approach.
+The behavior of two-point Green function in the confined phase is illustrated in Figure \ref{fig:9} which is basically similar to the approach in the D4/D8 model.

+The peaks in the Green function display the discreteness representing the onshell bound states as confinement in 3d QCD, as $\omega\simeq1.6,2.6,4.1...$ in $G_{R}^{\left(1\right)}$ and $\omega\simeq1.9,3.4,4.8...$ in $G_{R}^{\left(2\right)}$ which is only quantitatively different from the results in the D4/D8 model.
+To specify the position of the onshell energy, we have plotted out the relation of the Green function $G_{R}$ as a function of $\omega$ which is illustrated in Figure \ref{fig:10}.
+Note that, while we have set $L=0$ for the chirally symmetric theory, the position of the peaks in the Green function depends on the quark mass $L$ as it is illustrated in Figure \ref{fig:11}.
 The dependence on $L$ in Green function is different from the D4/D8 approach, since there is not a direction perpendicular to both D4- and D8-branes in the D4/D8 model (which means the VEV of a $\left(4,8\right)$ string is vanished i.e. the bare mass of fundamental quark is vanished.).
-Furthermore, our numerical calculation reveals that the onshell mass of the bound fermion is suppressed by the quark bare mass due to the correction of the self-energy $\Sigma\left(k\right)$ in (\ref{eq:71}).
-In the deconfined phase, we plot out the imaginary part of the Green function as the spectral function in Figure \ref{fig:11} in which the onshell condition is in qualitative agreement with the dispersion curves obtained by the hard thermal loop approximation presented in (\ref{eq:72}).
+Furthermore, our numerical calculation reveals that the onshell mass of the bound fermion is suppressed by the quark bare mass due to the correction of the self-energy $\Sigma\left(k\right)$ in (\ref{eq:73}).
+In the deconfined phase, we plot out the imaginary part of the Green function as the spectral function in Figure \ref{fig:12} and \ref{fig:13} in which the onshell condition fitted by green lines is in qualitative agreement with the dispersion curves obtained by the hard thermal loop approximation presented in (\ref{eq:74}).
 The effective mass of fermion in hot medium is evaluated as $m_{f}\simeq4.8\left(2\pi T\right)$ by the D3/D7 model which also implies the high order contribution in HTL approximation might be suppressed in the large $N_{c}$ limit.

 Altogether, the D3/D7 approach also reveals mostly the fundamental properties of QCD as it is expected.